EKS vs ECS vs Lambda: How to Pick the Right AWS Compute Layer

 The Compute Decision Nobody Gets Right the First Time

 We get this question on almost every engagement: should we use EKS, ECS, or Lambda?
 The honest answer is that it depends, but not in the hand-wavy way most consultants mean it.
 It depends on specific, measurable factors: your traffic patterns, cold start tolerance, team expertise, and operational budget.
 Most teams pick based on what they already know or what a blog post recommended, then spend months fighting the consequences.
+We have seen a team choose EKS for a 3-service application because 'Kubernetes is the industry standard,' then spend 6 months struggling with cluster upgrades, RBAC policies, and networking.
+They eventually migrated to ECS Fargate and cut their operational overhead by 70%.

 When Lambda Is the Right Call

 Lambda works brilliantly for event-driven workloads with unpredictable traffic.
 API endpoints that get 10 requests per minute most of the day but spike to 10,000 during a marketing push.
-Data transformation jobs triggered by S3 uploads.
-Webhook handlers.
-Cron jobs that run for under 15 minutes.
+Data transformation jobs triggered by S3 uploads via EventBridge.
+Webhook handlers for Stripe, GitHub, or Slack integrations.
+Scheduled jobs via EventBridge Scheduler that run for under 15 minutes.
 If your workload is bursty, stateless, and completes quickly, Lambda saves you from paying for idle compute.
-The tradeoff is cold starts (1-3 seconds for Java/Python, less for Node), a 15-minute execution limit, and limited control over the runtime environment.
-If you need persistent connections, long-running processes, or GPU access, Lambda is the wrong choice.
+At the infrastructure level, Lambda supports up to 10GB of memory, 6 vCPUs (allocated proportionally to memory), and runs on Firecracker microVMs.
+The tradeoffs are real: cold starts range from 100ms to 3 seconds depending on runtime and package size (Java and .NET are the worst offenders; Node.js and Python with minimal dependencies are the fastest).
+The 15-minute execution limit is a hard cap.
+You get limited control over the runtime environment, no persistent filesystem (only 512MB of ephemeral /tmp storage, expandable to 10GB), and no GPU access.
+If you need persistent connections, WebSockets, long-running processes, or GPU inference, Lambda is the wrong choice.

 When ECS Makes Sense